IamJasonBian/Riot-API-and-Match-History-Analytics/README.md

 ### Api Functions

 We will use a riot API key for this demo.
 To register for your own riot API key please go to <https://developer.riotgames.com/>.
-The provided key for this demonstration is RRGAPI-fbccf05d-d936-45b3-a744-cc2c268b887b.
+The provided key for this demonstration is RGAPI-55eca70b-b91f-4eef-82e3-51a55cd4cd29.
 Note, this key will only last for 24 hours.
 Additional keys you can try are:

--   Key 1 \[Will add key for demo\]
+-   Key 1 RGAPI-64a03783-47da-43a9-a2f4-abb219d82d4f
--   Key 2 \[Will add key for demo\]
+-   Key 2 RGAPI-3f12750b-4610-401c-8432-a300cc7b3062

 ### Calling the Api